The Drinking Trap: Why We Keep Pouring in What Holds Us Back

 Because it’s socially accepted.

-Because we haven’t yet replaced it with something that actually restores us.
+Because we haven’t replaced it with something that actually restores us.

-And until we zoom out, it’s easy to confuse the short-term “fix” with actual relief.
+Until we zoom out, it’s easy to confuse the short-term “fix” with real relief.

 The silver lining?
-These behaviors are patterns, and patterns can be changed.
+These are just patterns.
+And patterns can be changed.

 Alcohol doesn’t need to be fought.